 The Compensation Committee assists the Board in establishing North West's compensation philosophy and structure, and in discharging its oversight accountabilities relating to the compensation and retention of key senior management employees, and in particular, the President and Chief Executive Officer.
-The Compensation Committee is comprised of seven independent Directors: Vi Konkle, who serves as Chairperson, Brock Bulbuck, Deepak Chopra, Wendy Evans, Robert Kennedy, Annalisa King and Jennefer Nepinak.
+The Compensation Committee is comprised of six independent Directors: Violet Konkle, who serves as Chairperson, Brock Bulbuck, Deepak Chopra, Frank Coleman, Steven Kroft and Jennefer Nepinak.
 No member of the Compensation Committee has ever been an officer or employee of North West or any of its affiliates.

-All members have direct experience in compensation matters as either current or former chief executive officers, executive officers, elected government officials, as a retail consultant, or through board of director positions in other publicly traded companies.
-Additional information regarding the Compensation Committee members is provided in the individual Director biographies found in the Director Nominees section starting on page 19 of this Circular.
+All members have direct experience in compensation matters as either current or former chief executive officers, executive officers, elected government officials, retail consultants, or through board of director positions in other publicly traded companies.
+Additional information regarding the Compensation Committee members is provided in the individual Director biographies found in the Director Nominees section starting on page 18 of this Circular.
 The Chairperson of the Board also participates in all Compensation Committee meetings as an ex-officio member.
 Collectively, this experience provides the Compensation Committee with the knowledge, skills, experience and background in executive compensation and human resource matters to make decisions on the suitability of North West's compensation policies and practices.